1. What are woodfuel and biomass?

-- If I want to become a woodfuel supplier, would I find a reliable market for my product?
+13. If I want to become a woodfuel supplier, will I find a reliable market for my product?

 Woodfuel is wood that is burned to generate heat or electricity.
 It is usually in the form of logs, chips or pellets.
 Woodfuel has traditionally been used in the form of logs burned in open fireplaces, log-burning stoves or furnaces.
 However, wood chips and pellets which can be burned in sophisticated, modern stoves and boilers - some of which have thermostatic controls and automated ignition and loading systems - are becomingly popular for their convenience and ease of handling.